If not indicated otherwise, topics can be worked on in English or German.

 MT, RI

-Artificial Neural Networks for Optimal Power flow
+Artificial Neural Networks for Power flow

 Research method: Prototyping